Mariette Lydis: Personal life

 Mariette Lydis first married Julius Koloman Pachoffer-Karñy in 1910.
 Her second marriage was to Jean Lydis in 1920, and shortly after, the couple moved to Athens, Greece in 1922.
 Her second marriage was short-lived, as she left her husband for an affair with Massimo Bontempelli while in Florence (1925), and then with Joseph Delteil in Paris (1928).
 That same year, she met Count Giuseppe Govone in France, and married him on August 1, 1934.
 Among other things, Govone was a publisher for a while, and helped produce many of Lydis's works.
 They stayed formally married until his death in Milan in 1948.
 However, already at the end for the 1930s, together with her partner, Erica Marx, she escaped Paris and the ensuing Nazi roundup of Jews.
 The couple lived for a brief time in Winchcombe, England before sailing as a refugee to Buenos Aires in July 1940.
-She and Marx lived and worked in Argentina until Lydis' death 1970.
+She and Marx lived and worked in Argentina until Lydis' death on April 26, 1970.
+She was buried in the Recoleta Cemetery in Buenos Aires.

-Lydis was also close to the aviator Amelia Earhart.

 It has been commonly stated that Lydis lived openly as a bisexual woman.